A detailed list of all the best places to visit in the Amalfi Coast of south-western Italy.

 While appreciating the skill of the drivers who whiz down these narrow winding roads with ease, take in the surrounding sights of the rich blue ocean, jagged rock walls, and cliffside fruit stands.

-Once on the beach, lay in the soft black sand and swim in the cold and refreshingly clear ocean.
+Once you arrive at Positano Beach, lay in the soft black sand and swim in the cold and refreshingly clear ocean.

 The sand transitions into large pebbles closer to the water, so be sure to have sandals to protect your feet.